LeoMehraban/mac-system-6/README.md

 `electron .` or to build, `electron-packager .
 "MacOS System 6" && cp icon.icns "MacOS System 6-darwin-x64/MacOS System 6.app/Contents/Resources/electron.icns"`

-or install from this link
+currently, this is the only way to install. and it only works for mac.

+BUT: (this)[https://www.icloud.com/iclouddrive/0-kVjG2rTWphjT0XFY4ZHnHKQ#MacOS_System_6.app] link might work